CS-433/ml-project-2-eeg_ml/README.md

 </p>

 ### Statistic Analysis
-We also provide the code for the statistic analysis introduced in our paper.
+We also provide the codes for the statistic analysis introduced in our paper.

-* For tANOVA analysis, run
+* For **tANOVA analysis**, run

   ```
   python statistic_analysis.py --analysis tANOVA --fig_path ./figs
   ```
-  You will have the following figure showing the p-value at each time point.
+  It will give you the following figure `./figs/tANOVA.png` showing the p-value at each time point.
   <p align="center">
   <img src="figs/tANOVA.png" height="200">
 </p>

-* For t-test analysis, run
+* For **t-test analysis**, run

   ```
   python statistic_analysis.py --analysis ttest --fig_path ./figs
   ```
-  You will have the following figure showing the p-value for each channel at every time point.
+  It will give you the following figure `./figs/t-test.png` showing the p-value for each channel at every time point.
   <p align="center">
   <img src="figs/t-test.png" height="250">
 </p>

-* For behavioral data analysis, run
+* For **behavioral data analysis**, run

   ```
   python statistic_analysis.py --analysis htest
   ```
-  You will have the results as shown in the following table.
+  You will have the following results, means(stds) and p-value of Kruskal-Wallis Test, as reported in Appendices Sec.
+F of our paper.
   | | Female | Male | Kruskal-Wallis Test |
   |:---:|:---:|:---:|:---:|
   | Accuracy           |0.839(0.079)|0.837(0.067)| 0.819|